clearroad/clearroad-api-node-demo/README.md

 3. Get a [dropbox access token](#dropbox)
 4. Run `$ node index.js`

-Alternatively, you can use Google Drive as a storage account: modify `options.type` in `index.js` and set it to `gdrive`.
+Alternatively, you can use Google Drive as a storage account: modify `options.localStorage.type` in `index.js` and set it to `gdrive`.
 You will need to get an access token as well.

 ## <a name="dropbox"></a> Using with Dropbox